OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - `insert(cik[], conn)` stores provided cik values into DB.
 Each i,j that has an actual conversion (not NaN for slope and intercept) is placed put into the table by calling `src/server/sql/cik/insert_new_conversion.sql` with arguments rowIndex = i, columnIndex = j, slope, intercept.
 Note the values in cik table must all be removed and then the values in cik added (so only the new ones exist in table) by first calling `src/server/sql/cik/delete_all_conversions.sql`.
 To avoid requests being made while this is happening, this should be done as a transaction.
     - TODO For transaction for cik reload, see src/server/migrations/migrateDatabase.js and src/server/models/Reading.js for examples.
   - Do we need a constructor, get, etc. since not clear will be used?

-#### line_readings

-This was a rough sketch that is now completed in the code.
-Doing groups was easy since they rely on the meter reading SQL.

-- `src/server/models/Reading.js`
-  - getNewCompressedReadings will add a parameter that is the graphic unit id where the readings are returned in this unit.
-It will also be renamed.
-Thus, the signature will become
-`getLineMetersReadings(meterIDs, unit, fromTimestamp = null, toTimestamp = null, conn)`
-- `src/server/routes/compressedReadings.js` needs to have the same parameter that was added to `compressedLineReadings` and call `getLineMetersReadings` instead of `getNewCompressedReadings`.
-- The following files call `compressedLineReadings` and need to be updated for the new names and parameters.
-They may not be called/used by items that require changes but that should be checked.
-  - `src/client/app/actions/lineReadings.ts`
-  - `src/client/app/types/redux/lineReadings.ts`
-  - `src/client/app/utils/api/CompressedReadingsApi.ts`
-- `src/server/sql/reading/create_compressed_reading_views.sql` will copy and modify `compressed_readings_2` function to become
-CREATE OR REPLACE FUNCTION line_meters_quantity_readings(meter_ids INTEGER[], graphic_unit_id INTEGER, start_stamp TIMESTAMP, end_stamp TIMESTAMP, min_day_points INTEGER, min_hour_points INTEGER)
-where it will return the readings for the requested unit_id by doing the following:
-  - Each `meter_ids` will use the `meters` table to get the `unit_id`.
-This `unit_id` will be used as the `id` in the `units` table to get the `unit_index` that is now called `meter_row`.
-  - The `graphic_unit_id` will be used in the `units` table to get the `unit_index` that is now called `unit_column`.
-  - The `slope` and `intercept` is gotten from the `cik` table using `src/server/sql/cik/get_entry.sql` with arguments `meter_row`, `unit_column`.
-  - The `reading_rate` returned is the current reading_rate * slope + intercept.
-- Update testing
-  - `src/server/test/db/newCompressedReadingsTests.js` should copied and renamed `lineReadingsTests.js` and updated for the new parameters and expected return values.
-  - `src/server/test/routes/compressedReadingsRouteTests.js` should be copied and renamed `lineReadingsRouteTests.js` and updated for the new functions.
-  - See code for actual implementation.

-The changes made for including the graphicUnitID in React/Redux:

-- compressedReadingsApi -> readingsApi
-  - src/client/app/actions/barReadings.ts
-  - src/client/app/actions/lineReadings.ts
-  - src/client/app/actions/mapReadings.ts
-- CompressedLineReadings -> LineReadings
-  - src/client/app/types/compressed-readings.ts
-  - src/client/app/actions/lineReadings.ts
-  - src/client/app/types/redux/lineReadings.ts
-  - src/client/app/utils/api/ReadingsApi.ts
-- src/server/routes/compressedReadings.js -> src/server/routes/unitReadings.js
-  - validateLineReadingsQueryParams updated to add graphicUnitId
-  - compressedLineReadings -> meterLineReadings with add graphicUnitId parameter (and similar for compressedGroupLineReadings)
-    - Reading.getNewCompressedReadings -> Reading.getReadings
-  - createRouter() for /line/meters/ and /line/groups/
-    - added graphicUnitID as req
-    - compressedLineReadings -> meterLineReadings updated and same for group
-  - src/client/app/utils/api/ReadingsApi.ts
-    - all /api/compressedReadings -> /api/unitReadings
-  - src/server/app.js (and rename the router created)
-- src/client/app/utils/api/CompressedReadingsApi.ts -> src/client/app/utils/api/ReadingsApi.ts
-  - src/client/app/utils/api/index.ts
-- src/server/models/Reading.js
-  - getNewCompressedReadings -> getLineMeterReadings where add graphicUnitId parameter and variable names changed to align
-  - getNewCompressedGroupReadings -> getLineGroupReadings as previous
-- src/client/app/types/redux/state.ts.
-  - The overall state is declare here.
-  - It defines readings: {line: LineReadingsState ...}.
-This does not need to be changed but LineReadingState does.
-Note it has it as state.readings.line.
-  - It has graph: GraphState;.
-Need to update GraphState to include graphicUnitID.
-- src/client/app/types/redux/graph.ts
-  - add selectedUnit: number to GraphState
-    - src/client/app/reducers/graph.ts
-      - add in GraphState: selectedUnit: -99,
-- src/client/app/types/redux/lineReadings.ts
-  - All LineReadingsAction added unitID as item below meter/group ids.
-  - LineReadingsState adds [unitID: number] as last one so it becomes state.readings.line.byMeterID.meterID.timeInterval.unitID.
-Oh my!
-Do same for byGroupID.
-    - src/client/app/actions/lineReadings.ts
-      - add check for unitID as parameter and to see if need to shouldFetch.
-      - add unitID as parameter to request, fetch and receive for meter and group.
-      - add unitID to readingsApi.meterLineReadings dispatch.
-  - src/client/app/containers/ExportContainer.ts
-    - add unitID from state.graph.selectedUnit;
-    - byGroupID[timeInterval.toString()] -> byGroupID[timeInterval.toString()][unitID]
-  - src/client/app/reducers/lineReadings.ts
-    - add unitID from action;
-    - byMeterID[meterID][timeInterval] -> byMeterID[meterID][timeInterval][unitID] and group too.
-  - src/client/app/containers/LineChartContainer.ts
-    - add unitID from state.graph.selectedUnit;
-    - byGroupID[timeInterval.toString()] -> byGroupID[timeInterval.toString()][unitID]
-- src/client/app/utils/api/ReadingsApi.ts
-  - add unitID parameter to meterLineReadings and group
-  - in same functions, add to the /api so sent as argument
-- src/client/app/actions/graph.ts
-  - update fetchNeededLineReadings, fetchNeededReadingsForGraph to add parameter getState().graph.selectedUnit
-- src/client/app/containers/DashboardContainer.ts
-  - to mapStateToProps set the state.graph.selectedUnit to 1 for testing
-    - TODO Setting to a fixed value really won't work but okay for testing
-    - TODO needs to be set by unit menu choice and really should come from the Unit route.

-TODO

-- src/client/app/components/ChartDataSelectComponent.tsx probably will be updated as part of creating the unit menu to keep that in props.
-That will interact with src/client/app/containers/ChartDataSelectContainer.ts to do the necessary action.
-For example, mapDispatchToProps dispatches changeSelectedMeters/Groups.
-This goes to src/client/app/actions/graph.ts that updates the meters selected and dispatches to get the needed data.
-Also src/client/app/types/redux/graph.ts.
-These all need to know about graphicUnitID.
-- src/client/app/types/compressed-readings.ts
-  - CompressedLineReading, ... should we rename?
-  - We have compressed in a number of places
-- Do I want to standardize meterLine vs lineMeter (same with group) in all the names?
-- The test code is not updated for new names or unit

 #### Some details on how the code changes were tested